ahmadKhalid47/rbac-assessment/README.md

 - Mongoose for MongoDB integration
 - #### Database:
 - MongoDB (Stores users and posts data)
+- #### Api Documentation:
+To test and explore the API, you can use the Postman documentation:
+- Open https://documenter.getpostman.com/view/30078005/2sAYQdi9pg in your browser to access the Postman.

 ## Setup
 - ### Prerequisites